Dowell-Lab/srworkshop/projectB/day08/worksheets/README.md

 2. *MEME* suite takes in a fasta file as input.
 Our MACS peak output is in a bed file format.
 We will use `bedtools getfasta` and a reference genome `.fa` file to convert our peaks coordinate into a fasta format.
 The first thing we will do in our script is to load the appropriate modules.

 3. Set your in and out directory as we have in the previous exercise.
 Here your `INDIR` is the path to your MACS peak output files.
 The `OUTDIR` will be for the output of the fasta file and the MEME and TOMTOM output files.
-Additionally, we will want a reference fasta file denoted below as `hg38.fa` (Note, for this workshop, we are working with a smaller chromosome 21 fasta file).
+Additionally, we will want a reference fasta file.
+For this workshop, we are working with a smaller chromosome 21 fasta file: `chr21.fa`.

 ![Variables MEME](images/script5_set_variables.png)